MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/execute-batch-operations-using-web-api.md

 > [!NOTE]
 > Referencing a Content-ID before it has been declared in the request body will return the error **HTTP 400** Bad request.
 >
-> The example given below illustrates the request body that may cause to this error.
+> The example given below shows a request body that can cause this error.
 >
 > **Request body**
 >